samirkumardas/jmuxer/README.md

 |-------------|-----------------|----------------|-----------------|
 |Duration (ms)|Audio Data Length|Audio Data (AAC)|Video Data (H264)|

-A steps guideline to obtain above format from your file:
+A step guideline to obtain above the packet format from your mp4 file using ffmpeg:
 1. Spliting video into 2 seconds chunks: `ffmpeg -i input.mp4 -c copy -map 0 -segment_time 2 -f segment %03d.mp4`
 1. Extracting h264 for all chunks: `for f in *.mp4; do ffmpeg -i "$f" -vcodec copy -an -bsf:v h264_mp4toannexb "${f:0:3}.h264"; done`
 1. Extracting audio for all chunks: `for f in *.mp4; do ffmpeg -i "$f" -acodec copy -vn "${f:0:3}.aac"; done`